Starseed333/Bamazon/README.md

-An interactive shopping application which implements a simmple command line.
+An interactive shopping application which implements a simple command line.
 The application has two interfaces, the Customer and Manager.
 This is a Node app using MySQL as a database.

 * **The Customer**